theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-extractors.md

 Things that need to be considered when using Extractors:

+- DataSources have to be activated in SAP, see [Set Up and Activate DataSources](https://help.sap.com/viewer/7a60944343e543a1ab99e9b2904dab09/CLOUD/en-US/e5d447257a95416190d29638a64a5dfa.html).
-1. When [searching](./odp-define) for BW InfoProviders, make sure to select the correct context.
+- When [searching](./odp-define) for BW InfoProviders, make sure to select the correct context. <br>
 ![ODP SAPI Search](/img/content/odp/odp-datasource-sapi.png){:class="img-responsive"}
-2. If delta load is available for the source object in the SAP source system, the **Delta Update** option is available in the ODP component.
+- If delta load is available for the source object in the SAP source system, the **Delta Update** option is available in the ODP component.
-3. If the data source is a Hierarchy, there are additional settings, see [Hierarchies](#hierarchies).
+- If the DataSource is a Hierarchy, there are additional settings, see [Hierarchies](#hierarchies).